 A serious runner!
 He likes to run ultra marathons but when he is not running he is a professor at the Pasadena Art Institute.
 He heard about the running club thru the Skid Row Marathon documentary, but when he was unable to get tickets, he decided to check out the club for himself.
 He is one of the club's strongest runners.
 Last year, he decided he wanted to run the entire length of the Los Angeles River, 52 miles.
 He did it in under 11 hours.
 Members of the run club ran segments of it with him to keep him company.

 “April 8th, 2015 – I left Memphis to come out here to recover from alcoholism.
-It took over my life and I had no way of defeating it.
-It destroyed me – it did.
-And the only thing left for me to do was surrender to God and I did that.
 I always knew that once you get rid of one habit, you have to replace it with a new habit.
 I lost my job one time and wasn’t doing good in school and those were triggers.
 You feel it and you don’t want to feel it.
 You want to numb this failure that you put yourself through and you know how to do it, because you’ve done it for 40 years.
 I couldn’t go back because of running.
 I couldn’t disappoint them.
 I couldn’t disappoint myself.
 So the running club kept me sober and as I do it, things start coming back together for me – the school and the job – I kept going forward.
 If I didn’t have the running club, me and you wouldn’t be talking now.
 I’d be back in my addiction and I’d be back in Memphis.”